VigneshManivannan1/Customer-location-map/README.md

 # CustomerLocation

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.8.
+This project will take the customer concern on location then it will map with longitude and latitude

 ## Development server